7.14.2023

 530 West 22nd Street

-The exhibit "Nobody Jones" by Los Angeles artist Mark Bradford includes six mammoth size works on canvases stretching up to 100-x-150-inches.
-Each dated 2007, they contrast winding swarms of irregular shapes and lines with monochromatic borders.
-In Ghost Money the busy swarm or megacity sprawl is abruptly gated, only a few lines breach into the outskirts.
-Another composition titled Boreas encloses a more relaxed network of lines in what looks like a coat of aluminum weatherproofing.
+The exhibit "Nobody Jones" by Los Angeles artist Mark Bradford includes six mammoth size works on canvases stretching approximately 100-x-150-inches.
+All dated 2007, these compositions contrast swarms of irregular shapes and lines with monochromatic borders.
+This juxtaposition particularly conjures an ancient city seen from above in one titled Ghost Money.
+Only a few passages breach its presumed wall.
+Another named Boreas encloses a relaxed or rural network in what looks like a coat of aluminum weatherproofing.

-Up close, the artist's topographical surfaces reveal a braided swath of analog gatherings.
-Remnants of paper advertisements are recognizable however the sales pitches are mostly obscured through reuse.
-Intricately layering all these collaged sources may have combined sanding and scraping.
+Up close the winding surfaces reveal a swath of collaged, analog gatherings.
+Remnants of paper advertisements are recognizable however their sales pitches are mostly obscured.
+Intricately re-pulping these may have combined sanding and scraping.
 In a backroom, a warped paper stratification headlines James Brown's obituary.